 Skip to main content Skip to footer

-How to Choose the Best Epiphone Les Paul
+A Guide to the Epiphone Les Paul

-How to Choose the Best Epiphone Les Paul
+A Guide to the Epiphone Les Paul

 Although once fierce competitors, in 1957, Gibson purchased a struggling Epiphone for a rather shocking $20,000—which is just $222,280 in today’s money.
 As part of Gibson, Epiphone has not only been free to reinvigorate its own classic guitars, but it has also manufactured a slew of vintage-styled and modernized Les Paul models.
 This buying guide will help you zero in on the right Epiphone Les Paul for your style, budget and player preferences.